orsonteodoro/gcf2/profiles/gaming/README.md

  - Using -Ofast or -ffast-math may compromise the integrity of mathematical models.
-Both -Ofast and -ffast-math should be disabled when real world losses are possible like use of finance mathematical models (spreadsheets, the JavaScript package(s) itself if it used as a finance calculator, POS systems, etc) or safety-critical packages.
+Both -Ofast and -ffast-math should be disabled when real world losses are possible like use of finance mathematical models (spreadsheets, the JavaScript or PHP package(s) itself if it used as a finance calculator, POS systems, etc) or safety-critical packages.

 ## FPS tolerance for competitive play